MicrosoftDocs/security/zero-trust/secure-iaas-apps.md

 By implementing continuous checks on Azure Resource Manager (ARM), Bicep, or Terraform templates, you prevent breaches and exploits early in development, when they are less costly to fix.
 You will also want to maintain tight control of administrators and service account groups across Azure Active Directory (Azure AD) and your DevOps tool.

-You'll implement the Zero Trust **use least privileged access** principle by:
+You'll implement the Zero Trust **use least privilege access** principle by:

 - Conducting robust reviews of your infrastructure configurations with least privilege identity access and networking set up.
 - Assigning users role-based access control (RBAC) to resources at the repository level, team level, or organization level.